miguelgondu/minimal_vae_on_selfies/readme.md

 ## Some TO-DOs

+- [x] Latent space optimization of MolSkill and QED using Evolutionary Strategies.
-- [ ] Latent space optimization using CMA-ES and BO.
+- [ ] Latent space optimization of MolSkill and QED using Bayesian Optimization.
 - [ ] Include other datasets, like GuacaMol or ZINC20.
 - [ ] Better models, like an autoregressive VAE using LSTMs, or a transformer.
 - [ ] Scalable tokenizing using MolGen's tokenizer.